What is a keyboard?

 Typing letters and numbers

 To type letters and numbers, you just press the key that has the letter or number you want on it.
-The next slide shows a diagram of a keyboard with the letter keys highlighted.
+The next slide shows a diagram of a keyboard with the letter and number keys highlighted.

 The letters and numbers keys